dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

 ## Other Achievement content

-Please feel free to explore other Key Achievements in the Clusters If you wish to speak to the researchers from any Achievement - please visit the Helpdesk and we will put you in touch (where possible)
+Please feel free to explore other Key Achievements in the Clusters

+If you wish to speak to the researchers from any Achievement - please visit the [Helpdesk](https://ibm.webex.com/meet/helen.bowyer) and we will put you in touch (where possible)

+[//]: <> (Rooms for Breakouts inc ANdreas, Declan, Pauline.)